Guide to the Hunter Valley

 Be pampered at a day spa

 After all that food and wine, it’s time to unwind at one of the Hunter Valley's many day spas.
 Choose from a number of spa packages at Château Élan, which include use of the hydro lounge, offering a plunge pool and outdoor hot spa.
-The Couples Retreat package begins with an invigorating body exfoliation before a soak in an aroma bath, before a an aromatherapy massage.
+The Couples Retreat package begins with an invigorating body exfoliation before a soak in an aroma bath, and an aromatherapy massage.
 Or visit Australia's largest day spa, Spa Elysia at Golden Door Health Retreat, and book an indulgent 110-minute Pamper Package, which includes a luxurious body exfoliation, body wrap and pedi spa.

 Go for the festivals